orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/developersGuide/extend/generators.md

 headless CMS.

 You may also wish to do some transformations on the resource before passing it to the OrchidPage.
-Each `OrchidResource` has an `{{ anchor('OrchidReference') }}` which is passed to the page when it is created, and you are free to many any adjustments to the reference on either the resource or the page.
+Each `OrchidResource` has an {{ anchor('OrchidReference') }} which is passed to the page when it is created, and you are free to many any adjustments to the reference on either the resource or the page.

 In many cases, you may wish for the end-user to customize the resulting URL.
-For these cases, you can inject the `{{ anchor('PermalinkStrategy') }}` and call `permalinkStrategy.applyPermalink(OrchidPage page, String permalink)`.
-The permalink should be a formatting string which will be evaluated and set as the page's output URL.
+For these cases, you can inject the
+{{ anchor('PermalinkStrategy') }} and call `permalinkStrategy.applyPermalink(page, permalink)`.
+The permalink
+should be a formatting string which will be evaluated and set as the page's output URL.
 This format string should be customizable by the user, typically as an `Option` on your custom `OrchidPage` class or in your generator.

 ### Creating Collections